Relativistic Atomic Effects of Dark Matter Electron Scattering: Conclusion

 \section{Conclusion}

 The atomic effects in the DM-bound electron scattering cannot be simply assumed as an additional atomic factor together with a free electron scattering matrix element, as this would render the scattering cross section theoretically inconsistent with negative event rate.
 In this paper, we develop the formalism of bound-electron scattering within the framework of QFT where electron fields are directly quantized as bound and ionized states subject to the atomic Coulomb potential.
+In the present work, the electron is never treated as a free particle, but rather quantized in bound and ionized states from the outset.
 Based on these, we derive a different scattering cross section and the corresponding relativistic atomic form factor starting from the most fundamental definitions.

 To investigate the relativistic effects, we conducted comprehensive comparisons at various levels between the relativistic atomic form factor of scalar interactions and its non-relativistic counterpart.
 Our findings indicate that in the relativistic scenario, there are no significant differences in the structure of the atomic factor and the bound-state wave functions of electrons compared to the non-relativistic case.
 The primary disparity between the two lies in the final-state wave functions.
 As the electron recoil energy increases, the amplitude of the relativistic wave function decreases.
 Moreover, a larger effective charge leads to an increase in the phase difference between the relativistic and non-relativistic ionized wave functions.
 These relativistic effects result in a $30\% \sim 50\%$ reduction of the Xenon atomic factor shown in the phase space ratio.
+This reduction is correspondingly reflected in the DM–electron differential scattering cross section as well.
 During the calculation of the atomic factor, we also discovered that by transforming the form of the confluent hypergeometric function, the time-consuming and challenging radial integration computations could be significantly sped up and improved in accuracy.

 Although our calculation is illustrated with DM electron scattering, it should also apply for the electron recoil signal with other neutral incoming particles such as neutrino.